walder/Skynet-IADS/contributing.md

 This guide is work in progress and will be updated.

+# Contributing

+#Required software
+You will need a working copy of DCS to enhance Skynet.

+#Design philosophy

+#Versioning
+Skynet uses semantic versioning.

 # setting up your editor
 I recomend you use [!notepad++](https://notepad-plus-plus.org/downloads/) to edit lua files.